Growing fruit trees in pots or patio containers has a number of benefits:

 Never bring a fruit tree inside a heated house over the winter - it

-Problems with pot-grown fruit trees
+Possible problems with pot-grown fruit trees

 The main disadvantage of growing a fruit tree in a container is that it is actually a very difficult environment for the tree, so the tree will need a quite a bit more attention than if grown in open ground - but as long as you take care you should be successful.